 I had optimized operation modes of MySQL via CLI and thought it would benefit to have at least some basic settings of MySQL optimization in the Plesk interface.
 Eventually, RAM for VPS was increased from 1 to 2 GB, solving the issue.

 Email notifications about new WordPress plugins made me login to Plesk often.
 I am one of “update-it-all” types and very meticulous when it comes to installing the latest software versions.
 The Smart Updates feature in WP Toolkit solved this task.

 - Extensions accessibility

 I used to find accessing my installed extensions inconvenient.
-So it was great when WordPress Toolkit had installed extension icons in the left menu.
+So it was great when WP Toolkit had installed extension icons in the left menu.